About This Program

 A Degree That Works

 Health Sciences majors develop the foundational knowledge that will enable them to succeed, with more specialized professional training, in a range of health-related professions, including health administration, exercise physiology, athletic training, occupational therapy, physical therapy, and other fields.
-UC Health Sciences alumni have taken leadership positions at:
+Utica University Health Sciences alumni have taken leadership positions at:

 - The Heckscher Foundation for Children